bertbalcaen/esdi-webdesign-course/02_html.md

 - Necessary, but no need to worry about the details.
 - Must be on the first line.
 - Mostly needed for historical reasons.
+There are different version of HTML.
+By using this `DOCTYPE`, we tell the browser we want to use HTML 5.

 ## `<html>`